 - Comfort taking smart, strategic, and calculated risks.

-- Comfort working in a startup environment, adapting as necessary to build the organization and support your own work.
+- Comfort working in a startup environment and proactively working to build the organization and support your own work.

 - Comfort developing relevant metrics and then meeting them.